JuliaGeo/GeoInterface.jl/README.md

 ## GEO Interface

 ### AbstractPosition
 A position can be thought of as a tuple of numbers.
 There must be at least two elements, and may be more.
 The order of elements must follow `x`, `y`, `z` order (e.g. easting, northing, altitude for coordinates in a projected coordinate reference system, or longitude, latitude, altitude for coordinates in a geographic coordinate reference system).
-Hence it requires the following methods:
+It requires the following methods:

-- `x(::AbstractPosition)::Float64`
+- `xcoord(::AbstractPosition)::Float64`
-- `y(::AbstractPosition)::Float64`
+- `ycoord(::AbstractPosition)::Float64`
-- `z(::AbstractPosition)::Float64`
+- `zcoord(::AbstractPosition)::Float64`
 - `hasz(::AbstractPosition)::Bool` (`false` by default)

 Remark: Although the specification allows the representation of up to 3 dimensions, not all algorithms support require all 3 dimensions.
-Also, if you are working with an arbitrary `obj::AbstractPosition`, you should call `hasz(obj)` before calling `z(obj)`.
+Also, if you are working with an arbitrary `obj::AbstractPosition`, you should call `hasz(obj)` before calling `zcoord(obj)`.

 ### AbstractGeometry
 Represents vector geometry, and encompasses the following abstract types: `AbstractPoint, AbstractMultiPoint, AbstractLineString, AbstractMultiLineString, AbstractMultiPolygon, AbstractPolygon`.
 It requires the `coordinates` method, where